MediaComem/comem-archidep/subjects/git-collaborating/README.md

 <!-- slide-column -->

-As expected, master has been fast-forwarded to the commit pointed to by origin/master and the working directory has been updated.
+As expected, main has been fast-forwarded to the commit pointed to by origin/main and the working directory has been updated.

 **Bob**'s repository is now up-to-date.